Sodom & Gomorrah: Example of Judgment

 Deuteronomy 29:23: All its land is brimstone and salt, a burning waste, unsown and unproductive, and no grass grows in it, like the overthrow of Sodom and Gomorrah, Admah and Zeboiim, which the Lord overthrew in His anger and in His wrath.

-God specifically states that He destroyed two other cities besides Sodom and Gomorrah (Adman and Zeboiim).
-However, it appears He also destroyed Zoar because after Lot left Zoar, his two daughters said there was no one in the land for them to marry.
+God states explicitly that He destroyed two other cities besides Sodom and Gomorrah (Adman and Zeboiim).
+However, it appears He also destroyed Zoar because after Lot had fled to Zoar, he soon left it.
+Later, his two daughters said there was no one in the land for them to marry.

 2. The prophets continually used Sodom and Gomorrah as examples of God’s wrath on the ungodly.